awsdocs/aws-cpp-developer-guide/doc_source/programming-services.md

 If you are new to AWS or the AWS code examples, we recommend you start with [Getting started on code examples](getting-started-code-examples.md)\.

 This section selects several AWS services and guides you through the examples using them\.
-For other service examples \(but without additional guidance beyond the code\) see [Code examples](cpp_code_examples.md)
+For other service examples \(but without additional guidance beyond the code\) see [Additional code examples](cpp_code_examples.md)

 Source code that shows how to work with AWS services using the AWS SDK for C\+\+ is available on the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/cpp/example_code) on GitHub\.
 The following examples are a subset of what is available on Github\.